caligari87/ObAddon/readme.md

 ### Prefabs

-Adds a HUGE library of prefabricates to decorate maps, a collection spanning months of work including decorative walls, doodads, and functional pieces such as stairs, joiners, teleporters, start rooms, joining pieces, and lifts.
+Adds a HUGE library of prefabricates to decorate maps, a collection spanning **more than a year** of work including decorative walls, doodads, and functional pieces such as stairs, joiners, teleporters, start rooms, joining pieces, and lifts contributed by different authors! **YOU TOO** can contribute!

 ### Extensions